rhoneyager/libicedb/index.md

 For more detail, see [Pages][mydoc_pages].

-## Where to store your documentation topics

-You can store your files for each product inside subfolders following the pattern shown in the theme.
-For example, product1, product2, etc, can be stored in their own subfolders inside the \_pages directory.
-Inside \_pages, you can store your topics inside sub-subfolders or sub-sub-folders to your heart's content.
-When Jekyll builds your site, it will pull the topics into the root directory and use the permalink for the URL.

-Note that product1, product2, and mydoc are all just sample content to demonstrate how to add multiple products into the theme.
-You can freely delete that content.

-For more information, see [Pages][mydoc_pages] and [Posts][mydoc_posts].

 ## Configure the top navigation

 The top navigation bar's menu items are set through the \_data/topnav.yml file.
 Use the top navigation bar to provide links for navigating from one product to another, or to navigate to external resources.